cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - Versatility: CPace supports different application scenarios via versatile input formats, and by supporting applications with and without clear initiator and responder roles.

-- Implementation error resistance: CPace avoids common implementation pitfalls already by-design, and it does not offer incentives for insecure speed-ups.
+- Implementation error resistance: CPace aims at avoiding common implementation pitfalls already by-design, such as avoiding incentives for insecure execution-time speed optimizations.
 For smooth integration into different cryptographic library ecosystems, this document provides a variety of cipher suites.

 - Post-quantum annoyance: CPace comes with mitigations with respect to adversaries that become capable of breaking the discrete logarithm problem on elliptic curves.